- The expansion of the Deferred Action for Childhood Arrivals (DACA); and

 What the States are really saying is that the President has exceeded the scope of his authority by creating the DACA and DAPA programs.

 I disagree.
 What the President has done is consistent with precedent and what prior administrations have done.
 The only question is the sheer number of people it can help, but there is no legal basis to find something unconstitutional based on numbers alone.
-When you consider percentages, what the President has done is consistent with prior administrations, there were just less people affected.
+When you consider percentages, what the President has done is consistent with prior administrations, there were just fewer people affected.
 I am confident that Executive Action will be upheld as a proper exercise of the President’s authority, but the case has to go through the process.

 - That they will be irreparably harmed (generally money won’t solve the problem) if the Federal Government isn’t stopped from implementing the DACA and DAPA program;